 I remember, that I was very curious about Roots, and wanted very much to see it when it first aired.
 But I couldn’t.
 My parents watched it together, alone, and forbade my sister and I from watching it with them.
 They said it was because they wanted to make sure it was appropriate viewing for us.
 But at the time I thought they were protecting us from something, and I wondered what that something was.

-It wasn’t until later, many years later when I was in college, that I found out.
+It wasn’t until later, many years later when I was in college, that I found out the best welding helmet.
 And I thought about it when I read the news this week that Al Sharpton discovered his ancestors were owned by Strom Thurmond’s family.

 The Rev. Al Sharpton, the prominent civil rights activist, is descended from a slave owned by relatives of the late senator and one-time segregationist Strom Thurmond, a genealogical study released Sunday reported.